How To make slime (again)

 2/ I had slopped off to the living room with wine.

-But in brief and if you are remotely interested; you pour a big load of the white PVA glue into a pot, a small amount of water, the (gel) food colouring you want and some Bicarbonate of Soda.
+But in brief and if you are remotely interested; you pour a load of PVA glue into a pot, a small amount of water, the (gel) food colouring and some Bicarbonate of Soda.
 Mix together with a fork and then add some of activator (contact lens solutions that contains Boric Acid).
 You need to add the activator bit by bit until the perfect consistency of slime is achieved.

 And with that, as quick as it began, normality had returned to the home.